frli4797/imap_sorting_hat/README.md

 ## Future development

 - [x] Make it work (kind of).
-- [ ] Create command line parameters for the usual tasks and tweaks, such as traing, inference, dry-run
+- [x] Create command line parameters for the usual tasks and tweaks, such as traing, inference, dry-run
+- [x] Optimize embedding calls to OpenAI by batching
 - [ ] Dockerize
 - [ ] Use dev container
 - [ ] Daemonize to be able to run this as a service
-- [ ] Optimize embedding calls to OpenAI
 - [ ] Add Ollama as a potential source of embeddings

 Thanks to: [@kenseehart](https://github.com/kenseehart)